 This race is the MDI YMCA’s 2nd largest fundraiser of the year.
 Proceeds from the Half Marathon help fund our scholarship program.
 The MDI YMCA is the cornerstone of youth development and recreational activities on the island.
 Since 1900 the YMCA has been strengthening and enhancing the lives of island families through its programs and services.
 Specifically, the Y’s scholarship fund enables families to thrive with the support of childcare for the single or dual working parents, it supports young people that need a safe and supportive environment to come to after school, engages active older adults who want to maintain an active lifestyle through low-impact fitness and aquatics exercise classes, and enables families wanting to provide an opportunity for their children to compete in competitive basketball and swim team programs.
 Your participation in the half marathon helps the MDI YMCA keep our doors open to the public on a year round basis.
 Thank you for your support.

-2014 Race Fee: $80.
+2015 Race Fee: $80 if registered by Jan 31st, 2015. $85 if registered between Feb 1st and April 30th. $100 For registrations received May 1st and after.
 Due to a limited amount of spaces in the race, race fees are non-refundable and non-transferable.

 NEW: Little Sister’s Creative Youth Studio offering crafts for children 4 and up for a fee.
 AT THE Y!